Pastor Valerie Paul-Greenaway

 Mary migrated to the United States with her husband, Nigel, and her two sons, Nigel Dominic and Adrian Ferreira in 1984.
 She is the proud grandmother of two girls, Riley and Skyler Ferreira and mother-in-law to Christine Grafer Ferreira.

 In Guyana, Mary attended St. Rose’s High School.
-When she came to the US, she enrolled in college and received a Bachelor’s degree in Communications & Media Arts and a Masters in International Affairs from New York University.
+When she came to the US, she enrolled in college and received a Bachelor’s degree in Communications & Media Arts and a Masters in International Affairs from New York State University.
+She also received a Certificate in Journalism from New York University.
 Mary enjoys swimming in her spare time, traveling for leisure, and eating healthy coupled with a dedicated exercise routine to stay fit and in good health, especially during times of rare illnesses and disease.

 Larry Del Casale – The Guitarist: